gladstone28/rose-3-colum-peview/README.md

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

-The following markup snippets provided me with very useful knowledg for the future, see below:
+The following markup snippets provided me with very useful knowledge for the future, see below:

 ```html
 <h1>Some HTML code I'm proud of</h1>